dfranx/SHADERed/README.md

 SHADERed is a lightweight tool for creating and testing your HLSL and GLSL shaders.
 It is easy to use, open source and frequently updated with new features.
 SHADERed is great for fast shader development.
 Hit one key and see your new shader in action immediately.
-It currently only works on Windows.
+It currently only works on Windows (not tested on Wine).

 SHADERed has many **features** such as: rendering to multiple render textures simultaneously, loading WAVEFRONT (.obj) models, loading custom textures, custom themes, 'smart' predictions,